citp/privacy-policy-historical/a/as/asd/asdapriceguarantee.co.uk.md

 ## Access Rights

 You have a right to access the personal information that is held about you.
-To obtain a copy of the personal information ASDA holds about you, please write to us at the following address enclosing your postal details and a cheque for £10, which we are entitled by law to charge, payable to ASDA Stores Limited:
+To obtain a copy of the personal information ASDA holds about you, please email us at [dataprotection@asda.co.uk](mailto:dataprotection@asda.co.uk) enclosing your postal details and the details of your request.
+Alternatively you can write to us at the following address:
 Data Protection Officer,
-Legal Department,
+Privacy Compliance,
 ASDA Stores Limited,
 ASDA House,
 Great Wilson Street,